How to choose the perfect rehab.

 It’s worth asking where clients come from, and what percentage are male and female and how the rooms are allocated for safety.

 Another issue in some countries is that rehabs are becoming an option for court mandated programs, so that people are sent to rehab instead of prison.
 In my experience, clients that are diverted by the justice system have little interest in rehab and can cause a very divisive and chaotic environment.
 It’s worth asking that question.

 Jintara assesses each potential client for suitability – and that is primarily that we can help them, and that they are motivated and committed to doing the necessary work.
-Our clients come from all over the world, speak English and must be a minimum of 21 years old, however our average age is 35 years old - slightly older than the larger rehabs that need to accept any client for financial reasons.
+Our clients come from all over the world, speak English and must be a minimum of 30 years of age to attend Jintara.
+Our average client age is usually around 40-45 years of age.

 Male to female ratio is usually 50:50 most of the time, and we allocate rooms as best we can to male and female blocks or floors for safety and security – we also have uniformed G4S Security at night and 100% security camera coverage.